-Demographics Form [Optional] There will be a demographics form on eSeaGrant which students can choose to answer.
+Demographics Form [Optional] There will be a demographics form on VASG's website which students can choose to answer.
 Participation in this portion of the application is optional, and any demographic information collected will not be considered along with the student's application.